 Them: “You know, the one to live the wild life with faith and passion?
 It’s happening!
 You’re doing it!”

 And yet, I wanted.
 I wanted to be fulfilled.
-Deep down I always believed I could have it all.
-That I didn’t have to compromise to have what I wanted.
-That I could have my heart’s desires, even though my mind constantly told me I couldn’t, that I would be disappointed.
-I wanted to feel deeply.
+Deep down I believed (I hoped!) that I didn’t have to compromise to have what I wanted.
+I came to realize that what I wanted was less material, and more ethereal: I wanted to feel deeply.
 Experience life fully.
 Work playfully.
-I wanted to love completely and be loved.
+To love completely and be loved.

 I still struggle.
 And I’m happier than I’ve ever been.
 It’s more accurate to say I’m more peaceful than I’ve ever been.
 Happiness is just a part of the ocean of emotions (Hey!
 It rhymes!) and it ebbs and flows like all others.
 Peace is bedrock.

 I’d like to share everything I’m learning with you.
 Because I believe with all my being, that’s what I’m supposed to do.